PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   same value; otherwise planned uses share one deterministic typed clone.
   Invalid bounds, conflicting roles, mutable constants, and per-axis quantization reject the transaction.
+- The unary-root island requires the pre-Transpose and pre-unary edges plus every Split branch to have exact closed ownership through the Concat.
+Every Split output appears exactly once, with at most one allowed branch unary, and there is exactly one external Concat input.
+- The external Reshape bypass is valid only for `[N,H,W,1]` to `[N,1,H,W]` with matching static/dynamic shape, dtype, per-tensor quantization, provenance, and physical-layout evidence.
+Other consumers of the Reshape output continue using the original NCHW view.
+- The unary-root adapter is a local boundary rather than a sole-public-output boundary.
+It preserves the original Concat tensor name and NCHW metadata for either graph outputs or existing downstream consumers while moving only the producer output to a private NHWC tensor.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.